KayChansiri/Demo_logistic_regression_ML/README.md

 ## Why Logistic Regression?

-If you're like me, the first time you learn about logistic regression, you may wonder, "Why can’t we use linear regression to predict a binary outcome (e.g., 0, 1 or True, False)?"
+If you're like me, the first time you learn about logistic regression, you may wonder, "Why can’t we use linear regression to predict a binary outcome (e.g., outcomes of which levels are 0 or 1, "True" or "False", etc.)?"
 The answer lies in the limitations of linear regression for binary outcomes.
 Linear regression predictions can extend beyond the [0, 1] range, leading to unreasonable interpretations when our target outcome is strictly within this boundary.
 Thus, using an alternative model that works well with binary decisions is better.
 Logistic regression, which uses the sigmoid function, is the answer.

 Before we get to the sigmoid function, there are three key terms you should familiarize yourself with in logistic regression: probability, odds, and logit:

 * **Probability** refers to the chance of an event occurring, ranging from 0 to 1, and can be interpreted as a percentage.
 For example, if the probability of a customer subscribing to a new streaming service is 0.6, it means there is a 60% chance the customer will subscribe.
 * **Odds** are calculated by dividing the probability of an event occurring by the probability of it not occurring.
 * **Logit** is the natural logarithm of the odds.
+The term is also referred to as log odds.
 See below.

 <img width="601" alt="Screen Shot 2024-07-10 at 3 19 09 PM" src="https://github.com/KayChansiri/Demo_logistic_regression_ML/assets/157029107/b69425ca-1c16-40f5-94fd-858ac388df1b">